bolianchen/notes/computer_vision/opencv_fisheye/opencv_fisheye.md

 $$ => \  \theta = arctan(r/1); \ \ \varphi=arctan(b/a)$$

-The following expression describes how 3D points are projected onto the normalized image plane (focal length = 1) via radially symmetric distortion of fisheye lenses.
-Please notice  represents the length from the optical axis to the projected point on the normalized image plane.
+The following expression describes how 3D points are projected onto the normalized image plane (focal length = 1) with radially symmetric distortion of fisheye lenses.
+Notice that $\theta_{d}$ represents the length from the optical axis to the projected point on the normalized image plane.
 It is more like a radius rather than an angle.

 $$ \theta_{d} = \theta(1+k_1\theta^2+k_2\theta^4+k_3\theta^6+k_4\theta^8) $$